jimhigson/oboe.js/README.md

-**Oboe.js** takes a fresh appraoch to AJAX for web applications by wrapping a progressive interface arround https's standard request-response model.
+**Oboe.js** takes a fresh appraoch to AJAX for web applications by wrapping a progressive interface around https's standard request-response model.
 It glues a transport that sits **somewhere between streaming and downloading** onto to a **JSON parser that sits somewhere between SAX and DOM**.
 It is small enough to be a [micro-library](http://microjs.com/#), doesn't have any external dependencies and doesn't care which other libraries you need it to speak to.